chevereto/v3-docs/setup/container/container-registry.md

 # Container Registry

-This guide covers how to build your own private Chevereto container images and how to publish it to the container registry of your choice.
+This guide covers how to build your own private Chevereto container images and how to publish those to the container registries of your choice.

-Container images provided by this guide use the same servicing layer as the basic [container](container.md) guide, but here **the application is provided at Dockerfile layer**.

-::: tip Template available
+::: tip One-click available
-Use [chevereto/container-builder](https://github.com/chevereto/container-builder) to easily create your own private Chevereto container images.
+Use [chevereto/container-builder](https://github.com/chevereto/container-builder) to easily create your own private Chevereto container images, with application updates.
 :::

 ## Requirements